 This important case held that release of a principal, who was only vicariously liable, did not release the agent.
 In an earlier case, Mamalis v.
 Atlas Van Lines, 560 A.2d 1380 (Pa.
-1989), the court held that release of the agent operated to release the vicariously liable principal; the release of the active tortfeasor released the passive tortfeasor.
-Later, in Pallante v.
-Harcourt Brace Jovanovich, 629 A.2d 146 (Pa.
-1993), the court held that the opposite was also true.
+1989), the court held that release of the agent operated to release the vicariously liable principal.
 In Maloney, the plaintiff settled with the vicariously liable principal, and the release attempted to carve out the agent.
 984 A.2d at 492.
-The Superior Court affirmed the trial court's grant of summary judgment in favor of the agent, reasoning that there was a single act that caused the damage.
-Id. at 481-822.
-The Supreme Court reversed, essentially reversing Pallante also, and held that where the plaintiff releases a principal for vicarious liability only, and preserves its claim against the agent, the claims against the agent are not released.
-Id. at 496.
+While the trial court granted summary judgment in favor of the agent, the Supreme Court reversed, and held that where the plaintiff releases a principal for vicarious liability only, and preserves its claim against the agent, the claims against the agent are not released.
+Id. at 481-82, 496.